canonical/httprequest-lego-provider/charm/docs/explanation/charm-architecture.md

 ## Charm code overview

-The `src/charm.py` is the default entry point for a charm and has the DjangoCharm Python class which inherits from paas_app_charmer.django.Charm, the base class from which all Django 12-factor charms are formed, defined by the Django framework extension for Charmcraft.
+The `src/charm.py` is the default entry point for a charm and has the DjangoCharm Python class which inherits from paas_app_charmer.django.Charm, the base class from which all Djando 12-factor charms are formed, defined by [the Django framework extension for charmcraft](https://documentation.ubuntu.com/rockcraft/en/stable/reference/extensions/django-framework.html).

 > See more in the Charmcraft docs: [Django framework extension](https://canonical-charmcraft.readthedocs-hosted.com/en/stable/reference/extensions/django-framework-extension/)